Kentucky Man Killed By National Guard Used To Give Police Officers Free Meals, Report Says

 — Phylicia Ashley (@pashleywave3) June 1, 2020

-Per Wave 3 News, McAtee’s sister claimed that the crowd that gathering in the parking lot was not taking part in the protests of George Floyd that filled the streets of Louisville Sunday night.
+Per WAVE 3 News, McAtee’s sister claimed that the crowd that gathering in the parking lot was not taking part in the protests of George Floyd that filled the streets of Louisville Sunday night.
 According to McAtee’s sister, the group gathered in the area every Sunday for food and music, and McAtee was serving food before he was killed.

 Louisville Mayor Greg Fischer released a statement on McAtee’s death on Facebook and offered his “deepest, deepest condolences” to the deceased’s family and friends.